isaiahpettingill/wasm96/README.md

 - `update()` is optional; if missing, update is treated as a no-op.

 ### Running
-Load the wasm96 core in your libretro frontend and select a `.wasm` file as the "game".
+Load the wasm96 core in your libretro frontend and select a `.wasm` or `.w96` file as the "game".
 The core will instantiate the WASM module and start calling the guest entrypoints according to the precedence rules above.

 ## ABI notes: keyed resources (hashed strings)
 The core uses **keyed resources** for images and fonts.
 Instead of receiving numeric handles from `*_create(...)`, guests register assets under a stable key and later draw/use them by that key.